Send the link below via email or IMCopy

 Please do not attempt to write your paper in this annotated bibliography.

 An annotated bibliography is a list of sources that contribute to the research of your topic and a summary of the source that clearly identifies the author's stance on the topic.

 Do the following things: cite the source correctly, summarize it correctly, and proofread your work as well as citation...

 EasyBib may be useful.
 However, if you don't know how to properly cite in the first place, you don't know what errors to check for.
 Become friends with PurdueOwl!!!!
 No, seriously, become friends with PurdueOwl...
 It will save you time and your grade!

 How to do hanging indents on MS Word & Google Docs

 This is important for your Annotated Bibliography & your Works Cited Page, so pay attention...

 Annotated Bibliography Example

-~ Find five (5) sources that directly contribute to the research of your topic
+Find ten (10) sources that directly contribute to the research of your topic

-~ Hanging Indents are required for citations in the bibliography, as shown below.
+Hanging Indents are required for citations in the bibliography, as shown in videos.